What it is and why it matters

 Regardless of industry or size, all types of businesses are using data visualisation to help make sense of their data.
 Here’s how.

 By using graphical representations of business information, businesses are able to see large amounts of data in clear, cohesive ways – and draw conclusions from that information.
 And since it’s significantly faster to analyse information in graphical format (as opposed to analysing information in spreadsheets), businesses can address problems or answer questions in a more timely manner.

 Identify relationships and patterns

 Even extensive amounts of complicated data start to make sense when presented graphically; businesses can recognize parameters that are highly correlated.
 Some of the correlations will be obvious, but others won’t.
-Identifying those relationships helps organizations focus on areas most likely to influence their most important goals.
+Identifying those relationships helps organisations focus on areas most likely to influence their most important goals.

 Pinpoint emerging trends

-Using data visualization to discover trends – both in the business and in the market – can give businesses an edge over the competition, and ultimately affect the bottom line.
+Using data visualisation to discover trends – both in the business and in the market – can give businesses an edge over the competition, and ultimately affect the bottom line.
 It’s easy to spot outliers that affect product quality or customer churn, and address issues before they become bigger problems.

 Communicate the story to others

 Once a business has uncovered new insights from visual analytics, the next step is to communicate those insights to others.
 Using charts, graphs or other visually impactful representations of data is important in this step because it’s engaging and gets the message across quickly.